iestyn-lewis/dxpl/index.md

 ## How can I see it in action?

-Here is a video of a preproduction version:
+Here is a video of a preproduction version.
+Please note that the production version has over 1200 patches, not the 450 as stated in the video.

 ## What patches are included?